Love spells

 My father asked Michelle if she loved this young man and she first said yes, then started crying.
 She admitted no, but that she had no other option.
 My father told her that she could be with him, but she refused, saying that she still did not love him.
 Tata Remi’s heart was broken again, but he vowed secretly to do something to help her.
 My father departed the hospital and began to develop a plan.

-Tata Remi told me that what he did was cast two traditional spells from Palo Mayombe.
+He told me that what he did was cast two traditional spells from Palo Mayombe.
 One was to get rid of this other person from her life.
 To him this was the most important.
 He loved her deeply even though she did not return the feelings and he wanted her to be happy.
 The second was a spell that would make her find someone else that was better for him.

-My father explained that he did not specify any specific person, but even today we all have our suspicions and inside jokes that he cast a love spell upon her.
+Tata Remi Dongo explained that he did not specify any specific person, but even today we all have our suspicions and inside jokes that he cast a love spell upon her.
 After two weeks the man that she had been seeing was fired from his position and imprisoned by the Mobutu government.
 My father told me that he never heard from the man again and that this was an indicator of the worst during those days.
 After two more weeks Michelle contacted him.
 And everything was, as they say, history from that point on!

 Love Spells